microsoft/MicroHack/03-Azure/01-04- AI/01_Azure_OpenAI_Service/Readme.md

 ## MicroHack Introduction and Context

 This MicroHack scenario walks through the creation of a Q&A bot using the Azure OpenAI service for building a semantic search pipeline.
 This Hack focuses on setting up the necessary Azure services as the building blocks of a Q&A bot powered by OpenAI's most recent language models and Azure.
-It guides you through setting up a robust infrastructure that extracts paragraphs from your raw text documents, stores them in a text data base optimized for search use cases and then leverages the power of Natural Language Processing to find the information you are looking for - all from within Microsoft Azure and requiring minimal coding.
+It guides you through setting up a robust infrastructure that extracts paragraphs from your raw text documents, stores them in a text data base optimized for vector search and then leverages the power of Natural Language Processing to find the information you are looking for - all from within Microsoft Azure and requiring minimal coding.

 <img src="img/webapp_demo.gif" width="75%" height="75%"/>